jeromecoupe/webstoemp/src/content/blogposts/2013-11-03-expressionengine-msm-multilingual.md

 Having each linguistic versions as a separate site also makes it a lot easier for the developer to add or remove a language.
 Just delete an entire site or duplicate an existing one, change field labels, instructions and global variables (they are copied as well, even if you use more powerful add-ons like [Low Variables](http://devot-ee.com/add-ons/low-variables)) and you are ready to roll within a couple of hours.
 That can prove a lot more difficult to do with more entangled multilingual setups.

-That being said, if you use a lot of custom fieldtypes like [Playa](http://devot-ee.com/add-ons/playa), [Matrix](http://devot-ee.com/add-ons/matrix) and [Assets](http://devot-ee.com/add-ons/assets), data duplication from site to site might not be as easy as I make it sound (more on that later).
+That being said, if you use a lot of custom field types like [Playa](http://devot-ee.com/add-ons/playa), [Matrix](http://devot-ee.com/add-ons/matrix) and [Assets](http://devot-ee.com/add-ons/assets), data duplication from site to site might not be as easy as I make it sound (more on that later).

 #### SEO and URL structure